jean-roland/LCSF_Doc/index.md

 * To respect strict self-containment of protocol layers, if you have an attribute type of undetermined size like byte array (e.g. a file data attribute), you must accompany it with a size attribute (e.g. a `uint32` file size attribute).
 One exception of this would be if you have fixed length array in your protocol (e.g. a sha1 digest will always be 20 bytes) as the attribute itself will imply the size of the array.
 * An attribute can only appear once in a command or as a sub-attribute.
 Therefore, if you need to send multiple similar pieces of data, you should consider using an array attribute to regroup them.
+* Complex attributes are costly, they take a few bytes to represent and a recursive call to process.
+You should only use them if the hierarchical data they carry has value and/or you don't know in advance the data you want to send.
+For example, if you want to *stream* any file system with LCSF, both conditions are met.

 ### Wrapping-up